-Afterwards, it will allow you to transfer that design to a 3D format.
+Afterward, it will allow you to transfer that design to a 3D format.
 Since Google bought the company (2006), additional features have been included.
 One of these features involves an integration of the software with Google Earth.
 This way, geospatial data can be incorporated with a completed design that resides in a particular environment.

-2D sketch.
 For example, a large hospital can be presented as a 3D model with only a simple 2D sketch as a basis for the design.
 At that point, the subsequent 3D design can actually be constructed without coordination problems.

 The new version will integrate its Component Browser with Google’s 3D Warehouse (stored models that SketchUp users have made).
 It also features; photograph extracted views, components that are designed to respond correctly to scaling and a Ruby app interface.
 The integration with Ruby will allow the designer to create their own tools and then import those tools with the API.

-This, in essence has provided a completely different type of designer workflow.
-Even so, there are still some clients who demand physical models in order to show interested parties design intent.
-You’ll usually find this with clients who are all that familiar with computers.
+This, in essence, has provided a completely different type of designer workflow.
+Even so, there are still some clients who demand physical models to show the interested party’s design intent.
+You’ll usually find this with clients who aren’t all that familiar with computers.